Baby Reindeer fans react to ‘brilliant’ hidden reference

 Martha arrives at the pub Donny works at and he takes pity on her by giving her a free cup of tea, and from then on, she clings to him, invades his personal life, and sends him a flurry of emails each day.
 She starts turning up at his workplace each day, follows him to his home and turns up at his comedy gigs.

-In on scene, Donny can be seen being inundated with emails from his stalker Martha, and he describes her email addresses as being made up of a “random series of numbers like spam”.
+In one scene, Donny can be seen being inundated with emails from his stalker Martha, and he describes her email addresses as being made up of a “random series of numbers like spam”.

 However, The Independent’s chief culture reporter Jacob Stolworthy noticed that the numbers used in the address are actually the infamous set of cursed numbers that appear frequently throughout the hit TV show Lost.